 At many of the schools I attended, I served on the school news in some capacity.
 I love being in front of the camera, as well as working behind the scenes, and this activity was the perfect fit for me.
-Here are some tips for including students with low vision on the school news team.
+Here are some tips for including students with vision impairments, including low vision and blindness on the school news team.
 There is no specific age range for this post, and I also include tips that can be applied to live and pre-recorded broadcasts.

 About my school programs

 Each school I attended had a different school news program.
 The elementary school I attended had a daily live broadcast in the morning that a group of 30 students produced.
 My middle school had a daily live broadcast in the morning with a small staff, and students could sign up to be anchors for the week- something me and a close friend decided to do.
 My high school did a pre-recorded broadcast as an after school activity, and a new episode was released anywhere from every week to every month.

 If a teleprompter is used for students, make sure it is in a large, clear font like Arial, on a high contrast background.
 If the teleprompter is not an option, consider having a smaller screen on the news table outside of camera view.
 One of the school news programs I worked with used a laptop as the main teleprompter and then had a small tablet that mirrored the laptop that was on the news table.

 My video camera has many different beeps to let me know what is on the screen, even if I can’t see what’s on the screen myself.
 Different sounds can be enabled in the video camera notification settings.